FacetWP uses a few different JS objects to store and handle data on the front-end. They’re each described below.

 FWP_JSON

-FWP_JSON contains generally static data, such as the endpoint URL (ajaxurl) and the facet URL prefix.
+The FWP_JSON object contains generally static data, such as the endpoint URL (ajaxurl) and the facet URL prefix.
 Here are examples of its data:

-FWP_JSON.ajaxurl; // the current ajax endpoint URL FWP_JSON.loading_animation; // the animation type, usually "fade" or "spin" FWP_JSON.no_results_text; // the text that appears for "No results found" screens FWP_JSON.nonce; // useful when making authenticated ajax requests FWP_JSON.prefix; // the prefix for each facet's URL variable, usually "_" or "fwp_"
+FWP_JSON.ajaxurl; // the current ajax endpoint URL FWP_JSON.no_results_text; // the text that appears for "No results found" screens FWP_JSON.nonce; // useful when making authenticated ajax requests FWP_JSON.prefix; // the prefix for each facet's URL variable, usually "_" or "fwp_"

 Reset all facets: